 The key to improving is:

-- Learning to experience what you actually do when performing an activity (e.g. holding your breath unnecessarily)
+- Learning to experience what you actually do when performing an activity (e.g.habitually holding your breath without realizing it)

 - Feeling what’s involved in producing problematic movements